clynton/Pistold/README.md

 # Next Steps

 1. Change the url and title page in testData.java
+2. Remove extra things if desired - ex: testDataFromPropertyFile
-2. Add test case classes similar to loadHomepageInDiffBrowsers.java
+3. Add test case classes similar to loadHomepageInDiffBrowsers.java
-3. Use the batch in jenkins, windows task manager, etc
+4. Use the batch file in jenkins, windows task manager, etc

 # TO DO
+- maybe use POI to pull test data from Excel files - keyword driven framework
+- maybe setup a Selenium Grid environment - having a local hub and nodes...

 <br/><br/><br/>